-The Department therefore concludes that water is available in the amount necessary for the proposed use; the proposed use will not result in injury to existing water rights; and the proposed use will not impair or be detrimental to the public interest as provided in ORS 537.170.
+The Department therefore concludes that the proposed use will not impair or be detrimental to the public interest as provided in ORS 537.170.

 When issuing permits, ORS 537.211(1) authorizes the Department to include limitations and conditions which have been determined necessary to protect the public interest.
 The attached draft permit is conditioned accordingly.